2014 – 2019

 For the remainder of 2015, Harmony continued to live with her foster family, the Rafterys.
 In September, Adam was released from prison and moved to New Hampshire.
 A month later, he began dating his future wife, Kayla Rivera.

-By June 2016, Harmony had turned two years old.
+June 2016: Harmony had turned two years old.
 She had spent 19 out of her 24 months of life—about 80%—with her foster family.
 DCF held another “Foster Care Review” meeting that month, reaffirming that Harmony’s permanency goal remained adoption.

-However, in October 2016, after more than a year of silence, Adam contacted DCF, expressing interest in seeing his daughter.
+October 2016: after more than a year of silence, Adam contacted DCF, expressing interest in seeing his daughter.
 Over the next five months, from October 2016 to February 2017, Adam saw Harmony at least once a month.

-In March 2017, Harmony was returned to Crystal’s care full-time.
-But by January 2018, when Harmony was about three-and-a-half, new reports of neglect surfaced, hinting that Crystal had relapsed.
+January 2018: When Harmony was about three-and-a-half, new reports of neglect surfaced, hinting that Crystal had relapsed.
 DCF intervened once again, removing Harmony from her mother’s care and placing her back with the Rafterys for the third time.
 The foster family, deeply concerned, expressed their frustration to DCF.
-They believed that the repeated removals and reunifications were causing Harmony trauma.
+They believed that the repeated removals and reunification were causing Harmony trauma.
 Her behavioral issues were escalating, and her needs were growing more complex.
 After three months, the Rafterys made the difficult decision to return Harmony to DCF.

-By June 2018, on Harmony’s fourth birthday, DCF held another Foster Care Review meeting.
+June 2018: on Harmony’s fourth birthday, DCF held another Foster Care Review meeting.
 Despite Crystal’s consistent visits and participation in her action plan, Adam’s involvement remained minimal.
 The permanency goal was still reunification with Crystal.

-In August 2018, Adam resumed supervised visits with Harmony, seeing her one to two times per month for five months.
-During this time, Adam also took legal action, requesting a “review and redetermination hearing” in juvenile court.
+August 2018: Adam resumed supervised visits with Harmony, seeing her one to two times per month for five months.
+During this time, Adam also took legal action, requesting a “review and re-determination hearing” in juvenile court.
 The hearing was scheduled for February 2019, coinciding with one that Crystal had also requested.

 As Harmony’s young life unfolded, marked by uncertainty and shifting goals, she remained caught in a web of decisions and circumstances beyond her control.
 Her story is one of resilience amidst constant upheaval, a little girl navigating a world that seemed to change as frequently as the seasons.
 Read More